bhanu77prakash/ComputerOrganization-lab/README.md

 # ComputerOrganization-lab

-A couple of assignment descriptions are also attached in form of PDFs.
+A couple of assignment descriptions are also attached in form of PDF.